AEjonanonymous/Einstein-Quasicrystals/README.md

 **Keywords:** Mathematics, Discrete Geometry, 3D Aperiodic Monotiles, Einstein Tile, Hat Tile, de Bruijn Cut-and-Project Framework, Delaunay Triangulation, Meyer Set, Quasicrystals, Formal Verification, Interactive Theorem Proving, Lean 4, Injective Proof, Trivial Kernel.

+## The Core Problem & Intuition

+In mathematics, the Einstein problem asked whether a single, connected shape (a monotile) could tile a two-dimensional plane completely without any gaps or overlaps, but only in a non-periodic (aperiodic) pattern, meaning the pattern can never repeat, no matter how far it extends.
+Despite the name, it has nothing to do with Albert Einstein.
+Instead, it comes from the German word "ein Stein," which translates to one stone (or one shape).
+The 2D Einstein tile, specifically the "hat" and "spectre" discovered in 2022–2023, solved the long-standing aperiodic monotile problem for flat surfaces.

+* **The 3D Gap:** People have easily extruded 2D hat or spectre tiles into 3D prisms (giving them height, like blocks or cookie cutters).
+However, simply extruding 2D tiles into 3D prisms creates hollow columns, not a true 3D volumetric monotile.
+While some partial progress or constrained variations exist, a clean, elegant 3D equivalent of the “hat” or “spectre” remains an unsettled problem in discrete geometry [4,5].

+* **Our Intuition:** In aperiodic mathematics, 3D quasicrystalline structures are often mathematically defined as 3D projections of a higher-dimensional hypercubic lattice.
+Instead of forcing the 2D hat into 3D, we look at what 4D-to-3D projection grid would naturally yield a hat-like cross-section

 ## 📐 The 4-Step Computational Pipeline

 To generate true 3D volumetric structures without hollow sides, our pipeline executes the following: